Question: Which would you rather have — more organic traffic or better rankings?

 However, educational backlinks are powerful — just like links from any other high-authority domain would be.

 Educational backlinks are hard to get.
+Your link building software can only help if you have high quality, respected content.
 According to Felix Tarcomnicu,

 The harder it is to get a backlink, the more value it will have.